HackListX/HackListX.github.io/index.md

 ## HackListX

-This is a list of Hacking Streamers derived from the original Hacklists [here](https://docs.google.com/document/d/1A75GwKln1aQDO7jn3w8HSh_bNC978bXtuJhkIX_fv5A/edit?usp=sharing) and [here](https://docs.google.com/spreadsheets/d/1gE4Z94ZoihunPdPDvXQ9kwOL-YbRqtou4yQj7686gXI/edit?usp=sharing).
-While I continue to maintain those, there is a collaborative version [here](https://infosecstreams.github.io/) that motivated me to create this version while and learn new skills.
+This is a list of Hacking Streamers derived from the original Hacklists: [here](https://docs.google.com/document/d/1A75GwKln1aQDO7jn3w8HSh_bNC978bXtuJhkIX_fv5A/edit?usp=sharing) and [here](https://docs.google.com/spreadsheets/d/1gE4Z94ZoihunPdPDvXQ9kwOL-YbRqtou4yQj7686gXI/edit?usp=sharing).
 Please join [this Discord](https://discord.gg/C9k5tJYHcr) to suggest other content creators or discuss hacking.
 Hope to see you there.

+[InfosecStreames](https://infosecstreams.github.io/) is a list that is sorted by the amount of streaming activity of each person on the list.

-## Streamers
+## Red Team Streamers

 Streamer | Twitch | YouTube
 ---: | --- | :---